How Mobile Game Localization Can Widen Your Audience Worldwide

 Games - Leading Generator

 According to App Annie, games often serve as a leading indicator for developer and consumer readiness.
-The same goes with Mobile Apps.
+The same goes for mobile apps.
 Early adopters start with downloading games and then other segments follow.

-After the games, downloads of other App genres will grow faster.
-App Annie forecasts a growth of 182B downloads by 2020.
+After the games, downloads of other app genres will grow faster.
+App Annie forecasts growth of 258B downloads by 2022.
 Take your chance to be a part of this download explosion.

 Mature markets vs. emerging markets